Kirchner's viscacha rat

 Kirchner's viscacha rat or Kirchner's vizcacha rat (Tympanoctomys kirchnerorum) is a species of rodent in the family Octodontidae described in 2014.
-It is one of two species in the genus Tympanoctomys.
+It is one of three species in the genus Tympanoctomys.
 That species is endemic to Chubut Province in the central western Argentina, where it has a fragmented range.
 Its natural habitat is desert scrubland, dunes and salt flats, where it eats halophyte plants.
 It is a solitary, nocturnal rodent that constructs large mounds with complex burrows.
 The species was named in honor of both Cristina Fernández de Kirchner and Néstor Kirchner, presidents of Argentina.